Beritha-n12/womxchange_e_commerce/README.md

 - Add, update, and manage product listings.

-- Track and manage orders (pending, fulfilled, cancelled).
+- Track and manage orders (pending, Delivered, cancelled).

 - View sales performance and trends.

-- Chatbot for assistance with product and order management.
+- Community chat for assisting sellers with product listing and order management.

 - Buyer Dashboard:

-- View and track orders.

-- Chatbot support for order tracking, product queries, etc.
+for updating their profiles

-3. **Chatbot**:
+3. **Community Chat**:

-- A fixed, floating component that provides product suggestions, order   tracking, and answers to frequently asked questions.

 4. Payment Integration: